Grip (gymnastics): Types of grips

 Most competitive gymnasts wear dowel grips.
-On the high bar, men use grips with three-finger holes and a small dowel, whereas grips on the still rings have a larger dowel and two-finger holes.
-Grips used on the parallel bars (Very uncommon) have two finger holes and a small dowel.
-Women's grips have two finger holes and resemble men's ring grips with a smaller dowel.
+On the horizontal bar, men use grips with three finger holes, whereas grips for the still rings have two finger holes.
+Women's grips generally have two finger holes, but three-hole grips for women are produced as well.

 Some gymnasts do not use grips because they prefer to have their hands in direct contact with the bar.
-Svetlana Khorkina of Russia, the Olympic gold medalist on bars in 1996 and 2000, did not wear them, and several Chinese gymnasts do not either.
+For example, Svetlana Khorkina of Russia, the Olympic gold medalist on bars in 1996 and 2000, and the 2013 World uneven bars champion Huang Huidan did not wear grips.

 Gymnasts at lower competition levels and those participating in recreational gymnastics typically use grips without dowel rods.
 Such grips provide no mechanical advantage for gripping the bar; they are mainly used to minimize friction injuries.
 These grips are usually less expensive and are made of thinner leather.